Stay connected, stay informed

 Louisiana House District 98 - Aimee Adatto Freeman

-Louisiana Senate District 5 - Karen Carter Peterson
+Louisiana Senate District 5 - Royce Duplessis

 U.S. Congress District 2 - Troy Carter